tidyverse/tidyverse.org/content/blog/gargle-1-2-0/index.md

 ## Rolling the built-in OAuth client

-User tokens created with gargle are the result of so-called "three-legged OAuth", where the three legs are the user, Google, and an OAuth client (id and secret).
+User tokens created with gargle are the result of the OAuth Dance mentioned above, involving three parties: the user, Google, and an OAuth client (id and secret).
 Each user or application potentially needs to set up their own OAuth client, in order to execute this flow.

 A small set of packages maintained by the tidyverse team make use of a shared, built-in OAuth client, which helps new users get started quickly, without the need to create their own client in order to do "Hello, World!".
 Only these specific packages are allowed to use this client and these packages do so according to a specific [privacy policy](https://www.tidyverse.org/google_privacy_policy/).
 The "Tidyverse API Packages" are [bigrquery](https://bigrquery.r-dbi.org/), [googledrive](https://googledrive.tidyverse.org/), and [googlesheets4](https://googlesheets4.tidyverse.org/).[^2]